vis-kid/previewer/_posts/2016-12-05-Git-Autosquashing.md

 So far so good.
 What we also need to fix frequently are small mistakes that we don’t wanna spread all over our git history.
 Commits that address small mistakes are just noise really.

-For example, commits that address a little typo fix is nothing you wanna put in front of your colleagues.
+For example, commits that fix a little typo is nothing you wanna put in front of our colleagues or open source contributors.
 Giving everybody a concise and focused history of commits benefits everybody.

 ## Screen 00